ankurxyz/VSD_TCL/README.md

 ### Mapping openMSP430_design_constraints.csv file to format[1] compatible with Yosys(open source EDA tool) for Synthesis

 - SDC is a widely used industry standard by which constraints are defined for a digital design.
-Now let's extract clock information from the *.csv* file, process that information for creating clock SDC constraints.
-Then add those clock SDC constraints to the script and run it.
+Now let's extract clock information from the *openMSP430_design_constraints.csv* file and process that information for creating clock SDC constraints.

 ![clock constraints](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%203/1_writing_clk_constraints.png)